warreverheijen/Image-To-HAM/README.md

 ![converted_noHAM](https://github.com/user-attachments/assets/95624bdd-c7e8-4968-843b-ea963881a031)

-(The color reducing algorithm is not the best by far but good enough for my purposes)q
+(The color reducing algorithm is not the best by far but good enough for my purposes)